 As future managers, you have to generate new ideas as a part of your job.
 Hence, evaluators expect your essay to be replete with innovative ideas.
 Experts advise against the repetition of similar opinions without proper justification.

 The evaluators deduct marks for any view that they perceive to be extremist, prejudiced, unreasonable and unscientific.
 They expect a balanced view in the essay that reflects the rational mind of the writer.

 In the Body of the essay, focus on analyzing the topic from as many different perspectives as possible, neatly divided into points or paragraphs.
-Ideally one paragraph should contain only one idea.
-Conclude with your own opinion, ideas and suggestions which are forward looking and optimistic.
+Ideally, one paragraph should contain only one idea.
+Conclude with your own opinion, ideas and suggestions which are forward-looking and optimistic.

-In order for you to make your essay content-rich, you must read on a regular basis, newspapers, current affairs magazines, fiction and non-fiction books.
+In order for you to make your essay content-rich, you must read on a regular basis, newspapers, current affairs magazines, and fiction and non-fiction books.
 This will arm you with necessary facts, examples and information that will strengthen your viewpoints.

 As far as grammar proficiency is concerned, we suggest that you re-visit the standard English Grammar books studied in school.
 Also, you may refer to "Word Power Made Easy" by Norman Lewis to review basic grammar rules.
-Remember, impressive essays do not always have excessive jargons or atypical words.
+Remember, impressive essays do not always have excessive jargon or atypical words.
 Essays written in simple and lucid language, with due regard to grammar and punctuation rules will always stand you in good stead.

 Rest assured, if you follow a methodical approach to essay writing for XAT, you give yourself every chance to ace the exam!